xelatihy/yocto-gl/docs/yocto/yocto_shape.md

 Shapes are loaded with `load_shape(filename, <shape data>, error)` and saved with `save_shape(filename, <shape data>, error)`.
 Both loading and saving take a filename, and buffers for shape elements and vertex data, and return whether or not the shape was loaded or saved successfully.
+The library has overrides for multiple shape representation, including using separate arrays for each property or using `generic_shape` and `generic_fvshape` structs that collect shape data for convenience.
 In the case of an error, the IO functions set the `error` string with a message suitable for displaying to a user.
 Yocto/Shapes supports loading and saving to OBJ and PLY.